Assessment of the Predictors and Mortality in Patients of Acute on Chronic Liver Failure; A Prospective Study

 Keywords:ACLF, mortality, etiology

-Methodology: This prospective study was conducted at gastroenterology department of Asian Institute of Medical Sciences Sindh Pakistan from January 2018 to December 2018.
-All the patients of acute-on-chronic liver failure (ACLF) age more then 25 years and of either gender were included.
-In order to determine the etiology of chronic liver disease as well as the acute triggering event, a complete history was obtained including demographic profile and specifics on clinical characteristics (jaundice, ascites, gastro-intestinal bleed, grade of encephalopathy, records of vital parameters etc.).
+Methodology: This prospective study was conducted at the gastroenterology department of the Asian Institute of Medical Sciences Sindh, Pakistan from January 2018 to December 2018.
+All the patients with acute-on-chronic liver failure (ACLF) aged more than 25 years and of either gender were included.
+A complete history was obtained including demographic profile and specifics on clinical characteristics (jaundice, ascites, gastro-intestinal bleed, grade of encephalopathy, records of vital parameters etc.).
 Serum electrolytes, viral serology, autoimmune profile, liver function tests, serum creatinine, prothrombin time, and INR were among the laboratory tests performed on each patient.
-The patients were monitored for one month or until any in-hospital deaths occurred.

 Copyright (c) 2022 Annals of PIMS-Shaheed Zulfiqar Ali Bhutto Medical University